Optimal Control of Incompressible Ideal Flows with Obstacle Avoidance: Inviscid, Incompressible Fluid Flows

 \subsection{Coordinate systems for fluid flows}

-Arnold \cite{arnold1966geometrie} has shown that Euler equations for an incompressible fluid has a Lagrangian and Hamiltonian description similar to that for the rigid body.
-For ideal fluids, the configuration space is the Lie group of \textit{volume-preserving transformations of the fluid container}, a region $\Omega$ in $\mathbb{R}^{2}$ or $\mathbb{R}^{3}$, or a Riemannian manifold in general, possible with boundary, denoted by $\hbox{Diff}_{\hbox{vol}}(\Omega)$, where the group multiplication on the Lie group $\hbox{Diff}_{\hbox{vol}}(\Omega)$ is the composition.
+It is known, following Arnold \cite{arnold1966geometrie}, that the dynamics of an incompressible ideal fluid admits a geometric interpretation analogous to that of a rigid body.
+In this setting, the configuration space is the Lie group of volume-preserving diffeomorphisms of the fluid domain $\Omega$, denoted by $\hbox{Diff}_{\mathrm{vol}}(\Omega)$, with group operation given by composition \cite{holm1998euler,gaybalmaz2011clebsch}.

-As is explained in \cite{holm1998euler}, one selects $\hbox{Diff}_{\hbox{vol}}(\Omega)$ as the configuration space in a similar fashion as one does for the rigid body dynamics on the special orthogonal group $SO(3)$.
-Each $\varphi\in\hbox{Diff}_{\hbox{vol}}(\Omega)$ is a map from $\Omega$ to $\Omega$ which takes a reference point $X\in\Omega$ to a current point $x=\varphi(X)\in\Omega$.
-So, by knowing $\varphi$ we know where each particle of the fluid goes and therefore the current fluid configuration.
-We assume that $\varphi$ does not have discontinuities, cavitation, and fluid interpenetration.
-Moreover, we ask that $\varphi$ be volume-preserving to correspond to the assumption of incompressibility.